-The use of an electric dredge in this Alternative reduces DPM emissions from project construction by approximately 30 to 37% and would reduce cancer risk and health impacts from construction of this alternative on environmental justice communities in the study area.
+The use of an electric dredge in this Alternative reduces DPM emissions from project construction by approximately 71% and would reduce cancer risk and health impacts from construction of this alternative on environmental justice communities in the study area.
 The reduced health impacts resulting from electric dredge use would confer important benefits in the existing air pollution exposure burden borne by environmental justice communities in the area.
-Moreover, this alterative would confer the same reduction as Alternative D-1 of approximately 68 tons of DPM relative to the no action alternative due to long term vessel operation efficiency gains.
+Moreover, this alternative would confer the same reduction in idiling as Alternative D-1 relative to the No Action Alternative and as illustrated by example for D-1, could reduce approximately 68 tons of Diesel PM10 relative to the no action alternative due to long term vessel operation efficiency gains.
+This would result in reduction in GHG and other air pollutatnt emissions.
 Accordingly, air quality environmental justice impacts would be less than significant under Sub-alternative D-2.